Vino Nobile di Montepulciano DOCG

 - Youth profile: bright cherry, plum, violet, earthy spice, and firm acidity; aged wines develop tobacco, leather, and dried herb complexity

-- Poliziano: founded 1961 by Dino Carletti; approximately 130 hectares; benchmark single-vineyard Asinone (100% Sangiovese, first vintage 1983)
+- Poliziano (1961, ~130 ha): benchmark single-vineyard Asinone (100% Sangiovese, first vintage 1983)

 Visiting and Culture

 Montepulciano is one of Tuscany's most beautifully preserved Renaissance hilltop towns, with its main corso lined by palazzi, enotecas, and family-run restaurants serving local specialties like pici pasta, Cinta Senese pork, and Pecorino di Pienza alongside regional wines.
-Avignonesi, Poliziano, Boscarelli, and Salcheto all offer tastings and winery visits; many smaller estates and walk-in enotecas in the town center make Montepulciano an accessible destination for wine exploration at any level.
-The annual Bravio delle Botti, held on the last Sunday of August, is a centuries-old tradition in which pairs of athletes from the town's eight historic contrade push 80-kilogram wine barrels uphill through the stone streets to Piazza Grande, racing for a painted banner in honor of the town's patron saint.
-Nearby Pienza (approximately 9 km) is a UNESCO World Heritage Site celebrated for its Pecorino cheese and Renaissance architecture, while Chianciano Terme (approximately 6 km) offers thermal spa facilities.
-Brunello di Montalcino country lies roughly 40 kilometers to the west.
+Avignonesi, Poliziano, Boscarelli, and Salcheto all offer tastings and winery visits; many smaller estates and walk-in enotecas in the town centre make Montepulciano an accessible destination for wine exploration at any level.
+The annual Bravio delle Botti, held on the last Sunday of August, is a centuries-old tradition in which pairs of athletes from the town's eight historic contrade push 80-kilogram wine barrels uphill through the stone streets to Piazza Grande, racing for a painted banner in honour of the town's patron saint.
+Nearby Pienza (approximately 9 km) is a UNESCO World Heritage Site celebrated for its Pecorino cheese and Renaissance architecture, while Chianciano Terme offers thermal spa facilities.
+Brunello di Montalcino country lies roughly 40 km to the west.

 - Town of Montepulciano features Piazza Grande, the Duomo, and the Palazzo Comunale; the main corso is lined with enotecas offering walk-in tastings